Rare Louis XVI period portico clock by Jacques-Claude-Martin ROCQUET

-Rare Louis XVI period portico clock in white marble and gilded and chiseled bronzes with antique-inspired decoration.
-This important Neo-classical clock of the late 18th century is composed of two sheaths with caryatids, surrounded by friezes of pearls and topped by stylized palmettes.
-The two sheaths enclose a white enamelled dial showing the hours in Roman numerals.
-The lower part of the dial is decorated with an openwork drapery.
-The dial is surmounted by a basket of flowers from which two garlands of flowers spring on each side.
-The wire sundial is decorated with a radiant cherub in finely chased bronze.
-The set rests on a white marble base decorated with a frieze of laurel and palmettes, a frieze of olives and a star in its center, in gilt bronze.
+Rare Louis XVI period portico clock in white marble and gilded and chased bronzes with antique-inspired decor.
+This important late 18th-century Neo-classical clock is composed of two sheaths with caryatids, encircled by pearl friezes and surmounted by stylized palmettes.
+The two sheaths enclose a white enameled dial showing the hours in Roman numerals.
+The lower part of the dial is adorned with an openwork drapery.
+The dial is surmounted by a basket of flowers, from which two garlands of flowers spring on either side.
+The wire sundial is adorned with a radiant cherub in finely chased bronze.
+The ensemble rests on a white marble base adorned with a frieze of laurel and palmettes, a frieze of olives and a star in the center, in gilded bronze.

 Circa: 1780